 Historic Events for the Megahey family

 - Mr. Joseph Megahey (b.
-1920), British, who sailed into battle on the HMS Repulse and died in the sinking CITATION[CLOSE]
+1920), British sailor, who sailed into battle on the HMS Repulse and survived the sinking